miracl/mfa-client-sdk-android/README.md

 The `accessCode` should be obtained from a browser session, and session details are retrieved before starting the registration.
 This way the mobile app can show to the end-user the respective details for the customer, which the identity is going to be associated to.

 Optionally, the application might pass additional `pushToken`, which is a unique token for sending _Push Notifications_ to the mobile app.
 When such token is provided, the Platform might use additional verification step by sending a Push Notification to the app.

-Additional optional parameter is the `regCode`.
-This is a _Registration Code_ that could be used to bypass the identity verification process.
+The `regCode` is a code which value indicates that the user identity is already verified.
+It could be obtained as `activationToken` value of `VerificationResult` object from a successfull call to `finishVerification()` method using the default identity verification or using a bootstrap code.
-A valid registration code could be generated by an already registered device, after authenticating the user.
-This code could then be provided during the registration process on a device, and the Platform will let the user register, skipping the verification process for that identity.

 ##### `Status restartRegistration(User user)`
 This method re-initializes the registration process for a user, where registration has already started.